noaione/yuusha-shoukan-ln/sources/v10/chapter6.md

 After a big smile appeared on her face, the girl fell silent for a moment.
 And then, within that empty white space, she muttered.

 [...Unnn, it’s really perfect...
-Other than the fact that “I forgot to tell” Alicia” that my true identity being “Makina”...H-Hahaha...
+Other than the fact that I forgot to tell Alicia that my true identity being Makina...
+H-Hahaha...
 Ah, what should I do?]

 The smile she had on her face earlier disappeared, and the girl...
 Makina looked troubled as her shoulders slumped in disappointment.
 Yes, the turn of events